-Data used in this study were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI).
-ADNI is an ongoing longitudinal study carried out by a broad consortium of academic institutions and private corporations designed to test whether serial MRI, positron emission tomography, other biologic markers, and clinical and neuropsychologic assessment can be combined to effectively measure the progression of MCI and early AD.
-Determination of sensitive and specific markers of early AD progression may help researchers and clinicians develop new treatments and monitor their effectiveness, and lessen the time and cost of clinical trials.
-ADNI was launched in 2003 by the National Institute on Aging, the National Institute of Biomedical Imaging and Bioengineering, the Food and Drug Administration, private pharmaceutical companies, and nonprofit organizations, as a \$60 million, 5-year public-private partnership.
+Data used in this study were obtained from the ADNI .
+ADNI is an ongoing longitudinal study carried out by a broad consortium of academic institutions and private corporations designed to test whether serial MRI, positron emission tomography, other biological markers, and clinical and neuropsychological assessment can be combined to effectively measure the progression of MCI and early AD.
+Determination of sensitive and specific markers of early AD progression may help researchers and clinical trials.
+ADNI was launched in 2003 by the National Institute on Aging, the National Institute of Biomedical Imaging and Bioengineering, the Food and Drug Administration, private pharmaceutical companies, and non-profit organizations, as a \$60 million, 5-year public-private partnership.

 ADNI is the result of efforts of many co-investigators from a broad range of academic institutions and private corporations.
-ADNI has recruited 229 cognitively normal individuals to be followed for 3 years, 398 people with amnestic MCI to be followed for 3 years, and 192 people with mild AD to be followed for 2 years (see www. adni-info.org).
+ADNI has recruited 229 cognitively normal individuals to be followed for 3 years, 398 people with amnestic MCI to be followed for 3 years, and 192 people with mild AD to be followed for 2 years (see www.adni-info.org).
 The research protocol was approved by each local institutional review board and written informed consent was obtained from each participant or participant's guardian.